HS-High-Science/HSPS-Handbook/Handbook/Section 1 - Rules/Rules.md

 This is not to be mistaken for misunderstanding the rules.
 It is sometimes obvious if a misunderstanding is intentional or not.

 ## Rule 8: Only go on duty on PC.
 - You are only permitted to go on duty using a PC (Laptop or Desktop).
 This is to ensure that we do not encounter any issues that can affect us while patrolling.
-Mobile devices and consoles have been disallowed due to them having their own limitations.
+Mobile devices and consoles have been disallowed due to them having their own limitations

 # HS Rules